Code-the-Dream-School/react-guidebook/README.md

 The teaching notes, consolidated in the `teaching_notes` directory, provide a handy template for conducting the weekly lessons.
 Each document is broken down into an overview, a sample mentor session, and common issues experienced by learners for that week's materials.

+The teaching notes are identical across all branches.
+This is so that you are guaranteed to have identical teaching notes regardless of which branch you are on.
+This directory is version-controlled from [react-guidebook_teaching_notes](https://github.com/Code-the-Dream-School/react-guidebook_teaching_notes) repo.
+PRs for teaching materials can be opened here or on that repo.
+When accepted, a curriculum maintainer will sync the teaching_notes in this repo with the version-controlled teaching notes.

 ### Consolidated list of references pertinent to the materials

 This is located in the [references markdown document](./references.md) at the base of the directory.
 Feel free to add to the list through a PR to `main`.